smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 As explained above, the type of the ``data`` field within the template is a ``TemplateTypeParmType`` whose ``TTPDecl`` field points at the ``TemplateTypeParmDecl`` node at the top of the template declaration.
-But this type node is not *canonical* (canonical means that semantic equivalence is determined by pointer equality), because semantically the same type can be introduced again, potentially with a different name.
+But this type node is not *canonical*, because semantically the same type can be introduced again, potentially with a different name.

-Consider:
+Consider this example:

 .. code-block:: c++